Categorial Independence and L\'evy Processes: L evy processes in tensor categories

+In other words: A cancellative monoid is an Ore monoid if and only if $(\mathbb S,{\leq})$ is directed. \end{Definition}

+Be aware of our choice to use left divisibility in the definition while some authors use the same term for the symmetric notion based on right divisibility instead.

-Product systems of C*-correspondences (Hilbert bimodules) over Ore monoids have been studied independently by Albandik and Meyer \cite{AlMe15} and Kwa{\'s}niewski and Szyma\-{\'n}ski \cite{KwSz16}.
+Product systems of C*-correspondences (Hilbert bimodules) over Ore monoids have been studied independently by Albandik and Meyer~\cite{AlMe15} and Kwa{\'s}niewski and Szyma{\'n}ski~\cite{KwSz16}.
 Albandik and Meyer's definitions are slightly more general, because they allow also noncancellative monoids.
 This works as well, but one has to replace inductive limit by filtered colimits which many readers are probably less farmiliar with.
+The recent work of Shalit and Skeide~\cite{ShSk20p} on subproduct systems also emphasizes the importance of the Ore condition in this context.

+We could not find the following theorem in the literature, and it seems that it is at least not well known in the product system community.
+The backward direction has recently been proved independently by Shalit and Skeide as \cite[Theorem~4.13]{ShSk20p} (actually they prove a slightly more general statement because they do not restrict to conical monoids).